 Diagnosis of Cataracts

-Several tests, including the following, are performed to diagnose cataracts:
+Your doctor will perform several tests, including the following, are performed to diagnose cataracts:

 - Retinal examination under pupil dilation